Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Introduction

 A widely used approach for graph topology identification is graph signal processing~\cite{Ortega_IEEEProceedings_2018_GraphSignalProcessingSurvey}.
-Diffusion-based methods~\cite{Thanou_TSIPN_2017_LearningHeatDiffusionGraphs, Giannakis_ProceedingsIEEE_2018_SurveyTopologyIdentificationNonlinearitiesDynamics} discover the Laplacian of the graph by assuming that the node signals diffuse through the edges following heat kernels.
+Diffusion-based methods~\cite{Thanou_TSIPN_2017_LearningHeatDiffusionGraphs, Giannakis_ProceedingsIEEE_2018_SurveyTopologyIdentificationNonlinearitiesDynamics} assume that the node signals diffuse through the edges following heat kernels.
 The proposed approaches are posed as minimization problems over the heat kernels' parameters and the Laplacian matrix.
-However, the constraints on Laplacian matrix make the optimization non-convex, and an a priori dictionary of functions is required to find the kernels' parameters.
+However, the constraints on Laplacian matrix are non-convex, and an a priori dictionary of functions is required to find the kernels' parameters.
 Another line of research focuses on the reconstruction of a graph shift operator by means of its eigenvalue and eigenvector pairs, under perfect observations and known eigenvectors \cite{Pasdeloup_TSIPN_2017_CharacterizationGraphDiffusionStationary,Segarra_TSIPN_2017_NetworkTopologyInferenceSpectralTemplates} or linear time-invariant single-input single-output nodes \cite{Shahrampour_TAC_2014_TopologyIdentificationDirectedDynamicalNetworks}.
 A common issue is how to encode the constraints of adjacency and Laplacian matrices \cite{Segarra_TSP_2016_BlindIdentificationGraph}, which lead to NP-hard problems.
 Learning a Laplacian can be recast to a L1 norm minimization by exploiting a smoothness assumption \cite{Kalofolias_AIS_2016_LearnGraphSmoothSignals,Kalofolias_ICASSP_2017_LearningTimeVaryingGraphs}.
-This perspective has been extended to develop fast online algorithms \cite{Saboksayr_EUSIPCO_2021_OnlineGraphLearningSmoothnessPriors,Saboksayr_SPL_2021_AcceleratedGraphLearning}.
-They benefit from the fact that the L1-norm and the Laplacian constraints can be rewritten as a vectorized multiplication and an indicator function, leading to unconstrained convex problems solved by accelerated dual proximal gradient methods \cite{beck2014fast}.
-Nevertheless, these algorithms assume that the node signals are scalar, which is not the usual case in general networked systems, and particularly in multi-robot systems where the state of each robot is described by, e.g., its 2D or 3D position and velocity.
+This perspective has been extended to develop fast online algorithms \cite{Saboksayr_EUSIPCO_2021_OnlineGraphLearningSmoothnessPriors,Saboksayr_SPL_2021_AcceleratedGraphLearning} which benefit from the fact that the L1-norm and the Laplacian constraints can be rewritten as a vectorized multiplication and an indicator function, leading to unconstrained convex problems \cite{beck2014fast}.
+Nevertheless, these algorithms assume scalar node signals, which is not the usual case in general networked systems.